slu4coder/Minimal-UART-CPU-System/README.md

   ● 64 instructions (conditional branching, subroutines, stack and word ops)

-  ● 1,8432MHz clock with 0.25Mips (Altair 8800: 0.29Mips, Apple 1: 0.43Mips)

-  ● 32KB RAM / 32KB FLASH ROM (OS, memory monitor, disassembler, tools)
+  ● 32KB RAM / 512KB FLASH ROM (OS, memory monitor, disassembler, tools)

   ● SSD file system (commands LOAD, SAVE, DIR, DELETE, FORMAT as you'd expect)

-  ● UART interface (115.2kbps) for terminal display, keyboard input and file I/O
+  ● UART interface (up to 230.4kbps) for terminal display, keyboard input and file I/O

   ● 16 control signals, 2 registers A and B, ALU (arithmetic and logic unit) = simple adder, 3 flags (negative, carry and zero)

-  ● Built from 74HCxx TTL logic on 115mm x 175mm PCB
+  ● Built from 74HCxx TTL logic on 120mm x 190mm PCB

 I hope you find this information useful, educational or otherwise interesting.
 I'd love to hear about you build, so meet me on YouTube.